patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 You can add multiple `<SelectOption>` components to build out a list of menu items.
 For each select option, pass a relevant option label to the `value` property.

-To prevent a toggle click from opening a select list, use the `isDisabled` property.
+To disable the select menu toggle, use the `isDisabled` property.
 In the following example, select the checkbox to observe this behavior.

 ```ts file="./SelectBasic.tsx"